How Big is New Zealand Really? A Map Projection Perspective

 More Than Meets the Eye

-• It’s the only country with no native land mammals (except bats)
+• The only country with no native land mammals (except bats)

-• The Lord of the Rings and Hobbit trilogies were filmed here, showcasing its epic landscapes
+• The Lord of the Rings and Hobbit trilogies showcased its epic landscapes

-• The coastline stretches over 15,000 km—longer than the United States’ west coast
+• Coastline stretches over 15,000 km—longer than the United States' west coast

 The Takeaway